JohnPaulParkin/istio.io/content/en/docs/setup/install/multicluster/gateways/index.md

       - 240.0.0.2
       endpoints:
       # This is the routable address of the ingress gateway in cluster2 that
-      # sits in front of sleep.foo service.
-Traffic from the sidecar will be
+      # sits in front of the httpbin.bar service.
+Traffic from the sleep.foo
-      # routed to this address.
+      # sidecar will be routed to this address.
       - address: ${CLUSTER2_GW_ADDR}
         ports:
           http1: 15443 # Do not change this port value